Clinical & Translational Neuroscience Section

 From Mechanisms to Medicines: Realizing the DREAM of an Alzheimer’s Cure

 Our ongoing ‘OMICS’ studies have identified numerous biochemical pathways that are abnormal in AD including glucose breakdown, fatty acid synthesis and phospholipid metabolism.
 We have identified several FDA-approved drugs prescribed for non-AD indications that may also target these abnormal pathways.
 We now propose to test whether prior exposure to these drugs results in protection against AD/dementia in large real-world prescription datasets.
 This project is called the DREAM (Drug Repurposing for Effective Alzheimer’s Medicines) Study and will test exposures to approximately 20 drugs that we have nominated as ‘candidate AD treatments.’
-We will perform these analyses in multiple large prescription datasets from the US (Centers for Medicare Services), UK (Clinical Practice Research Datalink), Sweden/Finland (Nordic Prescription Registries) and Taiwan (National Health Insurance Database) which together represent more than 30 million older individuals.
+We will perform these analyses in multiple large prescription datasets from the US (Centers for Medicare Services) and UK (Clinical Practice Research Datalink), which together represent more than 20 million older individuals.
 This is a unique study that will combine deep molecular phenotyping (i.e. ‘OMICS’ studies in brain/blood) with big-data analyses of patient-derived health record data to identify novel drug repurposing opportunities in AD.
 We expect that signals indicating a protective effect against AD with one or more drugs will be provide a sound rationale for subsequent confirmation in randomized clinical trials (RCTs).

 - Mechanisms of Alzheimer's disease pathogenesis

-- Proteomic and metabolomic approaches to identify biologically relevant biomarkers of Alzheimer's disease
+- Multi-OMICs approaches to identify biologically relevant biomarkers of Alzheimer's disease

 Awards & Recognition